Akuli/odotdot/docs/builtins.md

 Methods:
 - `string.get` is like the array `.get` method.
-- `string.slice` is like the array `.get` method, but it returns a string instead of an array of characters.
+- `string.slice` is like the array `.slice` method, but it returns a string instead of an array of characters.
 - `(string1.concat string2)` returns the strings added together.
 For example, `("hello".concat "world")` returns `"helloworld"`.